jcabreram/volta/README.md

 ### Setup

-1. After creating a Firebase account and setting up the app in the Firebase console, create a user from there.
+1. Create your Firebase account and set up your app in the Firebase console.
+2. Replace the [GoogleService-Info.plist](Volta/Firebase/GoogleService-Info.plist) and [GoogleService-Info-dev.plist](Volta/Firebase/GoogleService-Info-dev.plist) files for the one provided for your app by Google. ([They can be different if you want a different Firebase instance for dev](https://gist.github.com/cohenadair/3a2aff5084603bfa65824f09cf74206e)).
+3. Create your first admin user from the Firebase console.
-2. Copy the generated User UID.
+4. Copy the generated User UID.
-3. Replace "TqCUTiAGCaSu3dghrkSsCqSkl2I3" in [Firebase\_initial\_DB.json](Resources/Firebase_initial_DB.json) for your generated User ID.
+5. Replace the first user in the _users_ node in [Firebase\_initial\_DB.json](Resources/Firebase_initial_DB.json) with your first admin user data, including the generated User UID.
-4. Import the Firebase\_initial\_DB.json into the Database section of the Firebase console.
+6. Import your modified Firebase\_initial\_DB.json into the Database section of the Firebase console.
-5. Run the app and login with your user to create managers and employees.
+7. Run the app and login with your admin user to start creating managers and employees.

 ## Features